sean/vroom/README.md

-# Lighthouse
+# Vroom

-This is a clone of https://getlighthouse.com
+This is a simple (and currently ugly) web application for tracking 1:1s with your employees, boss, and/or colleagues.
+It's named after [Victor Vroom](https://en.wikipedia.org/wiki/Victor_Vroom), a business school professor at the Yale School of Management.
+Vroom's primary research was on the expectancy theory of motivation, which attempts to explain why individuals choose to follow certain courses of action in organizations, particularly in decision-making and leadership.

+It is a weak clone of [Lighthouse](https://getlighthouse.com).
 [Jason Evanish](http://jasonevanish.com) has done an excellent job building a superb product.
 I suggest you visit the [Lighthouse website](https://getlighthouse.com) and sign up for a free trial.
 His service is significantly more polished than this weekend project.

 ## Background